top of page

 Child Safe Standards

-All early childhood services are required to comply with the Child Safe Standards.
+All early childhood services and community facilities are required to comply with the Child Safe Standards.
 These are designed to ensure that organisations that work with children take steps to create a culture of child safety and protect children from all forms of abuse.

 Greenhills Occasional Childcare's Public Commitment to the Child Safe Standards: